-Moon sand is one of our 12 favorite sensory play recipes!
+Moon sand is one of our favorite sensory recipes!
 It’s a must-see list of easy to make sensory play activities.
 I bet you have most of the ingredients you already need at home!
 We could also call this space sand as we added a fun space theme to our play.
 Read on to find out how to make moon sand.

 Homemade Moon Sand Recipe for Kids